 Here's the first official trailer (+ poster) for Felix van Groeningen's Beautiful Boy, direct from YouTube:

-Based on the best-selling pair of memoirs from father and son David Sheff and Nic Sheff, Beautiful Boy chronicles the heartbreaking and inspiring experience of survival, relapse, and recovery in a family coping with addiction over many years.
-Beautiful Boy is directed by experienced Belgian filmmaker Felix van Groeningen, director of the films Steve + Sky, With Friends Like These, The Misfortunates, The Broken Circle Breakdown, and Belgica previously.
-The screenplay is written by Felix van Groeningen and Luke Davies, adapted from both David Sheff's memoir "Beautiful Boy: A Father's Journey Through His Son's Addiction" & Nic Sheff's memoir "Tweak: Growing Up on Methamphetamines".
-This has yet to premiere at any film festivals, but is expected to show at a few in the fall.
-Amazon Studios will then release Beautiful Boy in select theaters starting October 12th early in the fall.
+Based on the best-selling memoirs from father and son David Sheff and Nic Sheff, Beautiful Boy chronicles the heartbreaking & inspiring experience of survival, relapse, recovery in a family coping with addiction over many years.
+Beautiful Boy is directed by experienced Belgian filmmaker Felix van Groeningen, director of Steve + Sky, With Friends Like These, The Misfortunates, The Broken Circle Breakdown, and Belgica previously.
+The screenplay is written by Felix van Groeningen and Luke Davies, adapted from both David Sheff's memoir "Beautiful Boy: A Father's Journey Through His Son's Addiction" and also Nic Sheff's memoir "Tweak: Growing Up on Methamphetamines".
+This just premiered at the Toronto Film Festival, and will next play at the Zurich & San Sebastian Film Festivals.
+Amazon Studios will release van Groeningen's Beautiful Boy in select theaters starting October 12th this fall.
 First impression?
-Who wants to see this film?
+Who wants to see this?